Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 ** Editors Note: Tobias, could you fill in here? **

-The following is a non-normative example of the relevant entries in the openid-configuration meta data for an OpenID Provider supporting the credential issuance flow
+The following is a non-normative example of the relevant entries in the openid-configuration meta data for an OpenID Provider supporting the claimset issuance flow

 ```
 {